 So this is how my model looks like, with the properties assigned!

-Of course, the red plate is 19mm thick, while green is 11mm thick and yellow is 10mm thick.
+Of course, the red plate is 19mm thick, while the green is 11mm thick, and the yellow is 10mm thick.
 What is important in midsurface modeling is, that the red plates are 281mm apart.
 While HEB 300 is obviously 300mm high, we want to model plates in their middle.
 This means that we are “loosing” half of the flange thickness at the top and at the bottom like this:

 Meshing, or Dividing the Problem into Smaller Chunks!